 That sort of doesn't happen.

-So because the grand jury is not actual evidence and actual proof or an actual trial, it's just an argument that there's enough guilty looking stuff that it would make sense to take it to trial.
+So because the grand jury is not actual evidence and actual proof or an actual trial, it's just an argument that there's enough guilty-looking stuff that it would make sense to take it to trial.

-So we should expect, if Alex Jones is correct on this, and again, he's got a sort of impressive track record on things like this, there could be a whole bunch of, I don't know if there'll be arrests, but there could be a whole bunch of revenge coming.
+There could be a whole bunch of, I don't know if there'll be arrests, but there could be a whole bunch of revenge coming.

 I've never been so happy about revenge.

-Revenge just seems like something that I would automatically want to avoid, unless it was something personal, I suppose.
+Revenge just seems like something I would automatically want to avoid, unless it was something personal, I suppose.

 But I wouldn't want to see other people doing it.